InesBett/Inbound-Tourism-Revenue-influence-on-GDP--analysis/README.md

 The Canva presentation includes:

 Key insights and conclusions drawn from the analysis.
 Visual storytelling to effectively communicate the findings.

+## Streamlit app

+Lastly, I created a streamlit app to display my visualizations apart from Canvas, Jupyter and Tableau.
+If you would like to have a look please check my [Streamlite]("http://localhost:8502/#correlation-representation-heatmap")

 -------------------------------------------------------------------------------------------------------------------------------------------